How science can help marathon runners avoid hitting the wall

 Years previously, I would take on fuel when gasping for water or flagging following a testing part of the course, but this now feels like a more effective and comprehensive approach and ensures a vital factor in endurance performance is not left to chance.

-So far there have been good signs, too, including a PB in a half marathon and successful races over 16 and 20 miles predominantly designed to test my race day routine, including fuel and hydration.
+So far there have been good signs, too, including a personal best in a half marathon and successful races over 16 and 20 miles predominantly designed to test my race-day routine, including fuel and hydration.

-But ultimately the proof will be in the race and quite how far I can go without feeling those nagging cramps at the back of my legs.
+But ultimately, the proof will be in the race and how far I can go without feeling those nagging cramps at the back of my legs.

-Find out more about Precision Fuel and Hydration and the benefits of a sweat test here
+Find out more about Precision Fuel & Hydration and the benefits of a sweat test here

 Join our commenting forum